 Low levels of T cells or too few NK cells can lead to uncontrolled viral, fungal, and parasitic infections.
 B-cell lymphocytopenia can lead to an increase in harmful and different types of infections.

-Lymphocytopenia may be a sign of an underlying illness, condition, or other factor.
-The majority of causes are acquired.
-This means that you develop rather than inherit them.
+Lymphocytopenia may be a sign of an underlying illness, condition, or another factor.
+Causes are usually acquired, which means that you develop rather than inherit them.

 T cells make up the greatest proportion of lymphocytes, and T-cell lymphocytopenia is the most common.
 However, this condition can affect all three cell types.

-Certain immunosuppressant medications that are used to treat autoimmune disorders may additionally cause lymphocytopenia.
+Certain immunosuppressant medications used to treat autoimmune disorders may cause lymphocytopenia.

 Cancer and treatments for cancer